martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.5.6
+The present version is 4.5.7
 New features:
+- New functions
 - New exercices
 - New modified Jeffreys likelihood for data
 - Number of calls recorded in the main output file